PC-Admin/matrix-moderation-tool/README.md

 ```

 You can also run the script locally on your server if you do not wish to map /_synapse/.

+With the popular [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) playbook you can expose this API interface by enabling 'Synapse Admin':

+`matrix_synapse_admin_enabled: true`

 ***